marlene-rinker/data-structures-and-algorithms/challenges/queueWithStacks/queue-with-stacks.md

 ## Approach & Efficiency
-Added a function called mergeLists in a new file that requires my LinkedList class from the previous linked list challenges.
+Created a Stack class.
+The Stack class has 4 methods.
+Created a PseudoQueue class.
+The PseudoQueue class has 2 methods.
 Created tests to verify the functionality.

-`mergeLists()` takes in two linked lists, creates a new list, puts nodes alternately from the two lists into the new list.
-I think this might be 0(1) since I'm re-assigning the pointers, not traversing through each list.
-It may be 0(n) since I have to do this for each node in each list.
+`enqueue()` takes in a value and pushes it to a stack (O(1) efficiency). `dequeue()` pops values from a stack and push them into a new stack so they're in the reverse order.
+Then it pops the value of the top off and returns it (0(1) efficiency).

 ## Whiteboard
 ![whiteboard](/queue-with-stacks.jpg)